What Is Med Pay Insurance?

-Believe it or not, most of the cost associated with our insurance rates (how car insurance rates are determined) is based on the cost to settle a claim versus the amount of money actually paid for injury liability or physical damage.
+Believe it or not, most of the price associated with our insurance rates is based on the cost to settle a claim versus the amount of money actually paid for injury liability or physical damage.
 Think attorney fees and court costs.

 “Med pay insurance,” or “medical payments to others,” is an optional coverage addition to your auto insurance policy that eases the necessity of court involvement after an accident.

 What Does Med Pay Cover?

 Basically, Med Pay will cover the medical costs associated with bodily injury resulting from an accident, without having to prove any fault.

 However, you must be both injured and have expenses associated with treatment resulting from the accident.

 We are talking basic injury here.
 Limits do not typically exceed $5,000.